CuBoulder/Documentation/docs/Tools/Drupal_Onboarding.md

 ## Site Development

-### Nested Repositories within Tiamat
+### Nested Repositories within Sandpoint

 Starting the app for the first time will install all the composer dependencies and clone down all of the CU Boulder modules.
 Even though the modules are composer packages, they are cloned with git so we can do development work on them.
-These modules include `tiamat-custom-entities`, `tiamat-profile`, and our custom UCB modules such as `ucb_default_content` which are stored within `modules/custom`.
+These modules include `ucb_custom_entities`, `boulder_profile`, and our custom UCB modules such as `ucb_default_content` which are stored within `modules/custom`.

-### Branching with Tiamat
+### Branching with Sandpoint

 In order to test a PR or to develop for a new issue/feature/bug, you will need to switch to the appropriate branches on each repository.
 Depending on the ticket assigned for review or developement, your work may touch one or more of these repos.

 The repos you may need to check are:

-- `themes/custom/boulder_d9_base`
+- `themes/custom/boulder_base`
-- `modules/custom/ucb_d9_custom_entities`
+- `modules/custom/ucb_custom_entities`
-- `profiles/custom/boulder_d9_profile`
+- `profiles/custom/boulder_profile`
 - `modules/custom/**` (For work with custom modules)